- Do you blog full-time?

 No, I don’t have guest posts or any content from other contributors on my website.

-How do I unsubscribe from your email newsletter and/or push notifications?
+How do I unsubscribe from your email newsletter?

 Who is Mr. Savory Tooth and what does he do?

 Mr. Savory Tooth is my husband.
-He proofreads all of my posts, performs technical work in the backend like CSS scripting and website backups, and cleans all of the dishes.
+He proofreads all of my posts, performs technical work in the backend like CSS and PHP work, and cleans all of the dishes.
 Sometimes he even experiments with recipes in the kitchen, but usually only foods involving chocolate or peanut butter.
 He’s also an automation guru, and likes doing fancy things in spreadsheets.

 Who takes the photos of the food on your blog?